 This will also go some way towards making the business case for more women to be introduced into the tech sector.
 IT is a male-dominated culture, and by offering companies the chance to remove that stigma from the boardroom down to the development floor, it opens up the door for more women to move into tech.

 Organisations should also consider investing in external STEM training to upskill current employees or creating in-house training programmes.
 Continuous learning is a vital part of career-development, helping people progress in their current role or move into a brand new area.

 Educational programmes should also target girls at an early age, inspiring them to pursue a career within IT before they’ve reached university.
 Many girls only become aware of STEM subjects at the age of 11, but with IT courses facing a drop off from young women when they turn 16, it gives parents and teachers only a small window to grow their interest and make sure it peaks at the right time.

 But the push to educate women on how they can become more successful in the sector shouldn’t stop when they leave academia.
 We’ve recently seen an increase in campaigns aimed at teaching women to code, a hugely progressive move from the sector to introduce more women into the talent pool.

 For it to be a success, businesses need to realise that employing a more diverse workforce and promoting women to high authority positions is more than a box-ticking exercise.
 It’s a process to drive productivity, attract the top talent of the next generation and something to help bridge the skills gap and increase economic growth, but there is still a significant way to go before the tech sector is classed as gender equal.

-Zoe Morris is the Chief Operating Officer of niche IT staffing firm Pearson Frank, overseeing the company’s ongoing business and sales operations, employee training, and hiring initiatives.
+Zoe Morris is the President of niche IT staffing firm Pearson Frank, overseeing the company’s ongoing business and sales operations, employee training, and hiring initiatives.
 Founded in 2016, Pearson Frank is a global leader in Java, web, mobile and PHP recruitment, working to find people jobs from offices across the EMEA and APAC.